allmyhomes/angular-pair-programming/README.md

 This task consists of writing a Hacker News Angular 10 web app from scratch.
 It may be used as take-away or pair-programming task.
-You are encouraged to add your own ideas to improve the function and/or style of the applications.
+You are encouraged to add your own ideas to improve the function and/or style of the application.

 ## App Description